The first time I came across it,

 If you are living in France though, this too will confound you: finding giant mugs in France is very difficult.
 It is not the norm since tea is not as common, and coffee is drunk as

-What other strange habits have you come across while traveling around the world?
-Have you been converted?
-Comment below and let me know.
-And you can read more about ordering coffee in France here (there is a bit of vocabulary to learn if you don’t like espresso!)
+If you enjoyed that article, you can read more about ordering coffee in France.
+(Rhere is a bit of vocabulary to learn if you don’t like espresso!)
 A bientôt!